mat-shepherd/ci-pp1-nurture-seo/README.md

 ![Logo and navbar](docs/features/logo-nav-responsive.webp)

 ### Hero Section
-- containing a concise description and image to convey the the business's purpose and value proposition and call to action button
+- containing a concise description and image to convey the the business's purpose and value proposition and call to action button that scrolls to the contact section
+- User stories covered: 1, 4, 5, 6, 7, 8, 9, 12

 ![Hero Section](docs/features/hero-section.webp)

 ### Client Logos
 - to showcase the consultant's existing clients and build trust with the visitor
+- User stories covered: 3, 4

 ![Client Logos](docs/features/client-logos-section.webp)